Looking to buy an insurance policy? You would’ve come across the term “insurance premium” by now.

 Health Insurance Premium:

-Your health is a crucial indicator of your health insurance premium and considers your lifestyle and habits, pre-existing ailments or conditions, your family’s medical history, occupation, and other factors.
+Your health is a crucial indicator of your health insurance premium.
+The insurer considers your lifestyle and habits, pre-existing ailments or conditions, your family’s medical history, occupation, and other factors.

 Factors that Affect Premium Rates